Touchpoint: In consumer decision-making

-Moreover, emphasizing the fact that touchpoints are any point in which the brand communicates with the consumer, the post-purchase stage of the decision-making process is where the retention of consumers becomes vital.
-In saying this, examples of post-purchase touch points are, customer satisfaction surveys, product services, post-purchase customer service and support, loyalty programs, and even billing processes.
-All such touchpoints enable brands or companies to retain customers and nurture the relationship between consumer and brand.
+Finally, the post-purchase stage of the decision-making process is vital for the brand to retain their customers.
+Interactions between the brand and consumer after the purchase still count as touchpoints.
+Examples of post-purchase touch points are customer satisfaction surveys, product services, post-purchase customer service and support, loyalty programs, and even billing processes.
+All such touchpoints enable brands or companies to nurture the relationship between consumer and brand and, if successful, retain the customer.
 These touchpoints also provide brands with a sense of being able to control the post-purchase element of a consumer's decision-making process in a more effective manner.
-This is done in the hope that customers can relate to the brand on a positive level.
-To further highlight the importance of the post-purchase touchpoints, there is a need for brands to be readily available to and accessible by customers in order for them to remain trusting of the brand, rather than being perceived by the customer as a quick opportunity to make a sale with no post-purchase care.
+Companies hope to maintain a positive perception of the brand, that customers will relate to the brand on a positive level through these touchpoints.
+Post-purchase touchpoints are especially important for brands to be seen as readily available to, and accessible, by customers for the customer to remain trusting of the brand.
+Otherwise, the customer may perceive the brand treating them as a quick opportunity to make a sale with no post-purchase care.